Triangle Expressway: Future

 Planned as the next phase of the Triangle Expressway and the final segment of the Raleigh Beltway, the Triangle Expressway Southeast Extension (also known as the Southern and Eastern Wake Freeways) will traverse 30 mi linking NC 540 and I-540, just south of Knightdale.
-Planning for the route started in 2010, but was put on hold on March, 2011 by the enactment of North Carolina Session Law 2011-7 (N.C.
+Planning for the route started in 2010, but was put on hold in March 2011 by the enactment of North Carolina Session Law 2011-7 (N.C.
 S.L.
 2011-7).
 This law stated routes to study "shall not be located north of" the Orange Route, shown on maps for 20 years, potentially impacting wetlands and endangered mollusks.
 The U.S. Army Corps of Engineers opposed the Orange Route unless other potential routes could be found.
 A map unveiled August 22, 2012 shows the Lilac Route and the Plum Route, which would result in less environmental impact but would cause the loss of more homes.
 Planners hoped for a final route by 2014.
 On December 7, 2012, the Federal Highway Administration and the U.S. Army Corps of Engineers replied to NCDOT saying they could not legally evaluate the Orange Route without comparing it to another route expected to cause less environmental harm.
 Since there was an impasse between the Federal government and the state regarding the issue, the federal funds for the project were cut, putting the Southeast Extension on hiatus.

 A Draft Environmental Impact Statement released in late 2015 included 17 options, the Red Route included.
 Construction west of Interstate 40 would start in 2018 or later.
 The Lilac Route avoided the environmental problems of the Orange Route but like the Red Route would result in many homes being lost, and the Raleigh water treatment plant would also be affected.
 The Blue Route and Purple Route to the south of the others would cause the loss of even more homes.
 East of Interstate 40, there was no preferred route, and all of the options had problems.